dtcenter/MET/docs/Users_Guide/config_options.rst

 ---------------------

-The MET_PYTHON_TMP_FORMAT environment variable defines whether temporary files for Python embedding should be written as NetCDF files or using JSON and NumPy serialization.
+The MET_PYTHON_TMP_FORMAT environment variable defines whether temporary files for Python embedding should be written as NetCDF files or using JSON/NumPy serialization.
-By default, they are written as JSON (for attributes) and NumPy serialization (for data) to avoid NetCDF library conflicts between MET and Python.
+By default, they are written using JSON for attributes and NumPy serialization for data to avoid NetCDF library conflicts between MET and Python.
 Setting this environment variable to :code:`netcdf` enables the use of temporary NetCDF files instead.